mayerrobert/jmurmel/lambda/README.md

 Variables and functions share one namespace.

-The only data types currently supported are symbols and pairs (i.e. lists).
+The only data types currently supported are symbols, pairs (i.e. lists) and numbers (represented as Java Double).

 Lambdas are dynamic, i.e. no lexical closures (yet?).